How is Zeffy free?

 Sign up for free

-Yes, the first raffle you host can be time consuming and confusing, but all the time and energy invested is ultimately worth it.
+Yes, the first raffle you host can be time-consuming and confusing, but all the time and energy invested is ultimately worth it.
 (Some of the biggest campaigns on Zeffy are raffles.
-AKA raffles raise a lot of money for the nonprofits that host them.)
-Plus, raffles or online raffles are a great way to mix up your fundraising campaign portfolio and, as an added bonus, attract new donors to your nonprofit.
+AKA raffles raise a lot of money for the host nonprofits.)
+Plus, raffles or online raffles are a great way to mix up your fundraising campaign portfolio and, as a bonus, attract new donors to your nonprofit.

-We're here to help by walking you through the process on how to do a raffle in New York State while ensuring legal compliance.
+We're here to help by walking you through the process of conducting a raffle in New York State while ensuring legal compliance.

 Okay, let's get started.